Laudato Si

 Visit from Energy Engineer Mark Maguire

-In September 2025, we were lucky enough to have a visit from Mark Maguire from Lancashire County Council.
+We were lucky enough to have a visit from Mark Maguire from Lancashire County Council.
 He explained that his job is an “Energy Engineer” who goes around schools and colleges advising them on how to reduce their energy output.

 We discussed the different types of light we can use in our classrooms and corridors and as a group and we were very much for the use of natural light where possible.
 Mark showed us a light reading app and explained that in a corridor, we need 300lux.
 He also showed us the solar panel meter box, which was fascinating.
 We are hoping to have an app soon which will show us the amount of energy generated by the solar panels on our roof.